Commonwealthrocks/PyLI/build.md

 - **Linux**: Core functionality works, secure memory may be disabled
 - **macOS**: Core functionality works, secure memory may be disabled

-## "I'm having issues while buidling it!!" - *Shame, but these are the most common issues I assume...*
+## "I'm having issues while building it!!" - *Shame, but these are the most common issues I assume...*
 1. **Missing PySide6**: Install with `pip install PySide6`
 2. **zstandard import error**: Install with `pip install zstandard`
 3. **C library not loading**: Check file permissions on `c/` directory